Nursing - BSN, Traditional BSN

 - the student’s achievements and accomplishments, with emphasis on volunteer work and activities in health care; and

 - minimal academic history of repeats, withdraws or failures.

 Internal Transfer Applicants

 An Internal Transfer Applicant is a current Texas A&M University undergraduate in a non-nursing major who meets specific requirements to apply to the upper division sequence in Nursing.
 Meeting requirements does not guarantee admission, it only allows a student the opportunity to apply for a seat.

-Students must submit the application available through the CON website no later than the published deadline in the term in which they are applying.
+Students must submit the application no later than the published deadline in the term in which they are applying.
 Note: All academic information included on the application must be posted to and appear in a student's official record at Texas A&M.